TheDaniel3131/mES-Notes/Algorithmics/Notes.md

 - Algorithms can be classified based on their computational complexity, efficient implementation, data structures used, design paradigm, and the fields in which they are employed.

+(**Paradigm** refers to a fundamental approach or model for designing and building software systems.
+It provides a set of principles, concepts, and practices that guide developers in solving problems and organizing their code.)

 Linear data structures:

 - Lists